hhdgknsn/solana-ai-mvp/README.md

 - Node.js (version 14 or higher)
 - Docker (optional, for containerized deployment)
-- .env file with the following environment variables:
+- A `.env` file with the following environment variable:
   - `OPENAI_API_KEY`: Your OpenAI API key

 ### Local Setup